FurhatRobotics/example-skills/README.md

 Example skills for the Furhat robot, provided by Furhat Robotics.
 Contributions welcome from everyone, just send a PR!

-For an example of a larger Furhat skill, please see the [Demo skill](https://github.com/FurhatRobotics/demo-skill) residing in it's own repository.

 # Dependencies

 * A running Furhat SDK [See furhat.io](https://furhat.io)